Canon EOS R1 Review

 Another important image stabilization benefit is improved AF precision.
 If the camera's AF system sees a stabilized image, its performance can improve.

-Note that the IBIS adds a rattling sound (and slight feel) to the camera when powered off (don't worry about this) and a very slight hum when powered on.
-I recommend turning IS/IBIS off when tripod-mounting the R1 with most lenses, primarily due to the framing drifting that occurs.
+I recommend turning IS/IBIS off when tripod-mounting the R1 with most lenses, primarily due to the framing drifting that can occur.
 Mode III IS, when available, avoids this problem.
 Powering off the camera (or opening the memory card door) parks/resets the IS/IBIS, and the scene framing can change slightly when the camera is powered on.

 The extreme capabilities of this IBIS system are game-changing, requiring a new mindset for a photographer migrating from a non-IBIS camera.